jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

    cout << arrayOne[i] << " ";
    sum += arrayOne[i];

-   if ((i + 1) % 5 == 0){
+   // process the sum and average of each group of five if ((i + 1) % 5 == 0){
     cout << "sum: " << sum << " and average: " <<
        static_cast<double>(sum/5) << endl;